-6.3.3 Identification of site for the Wastewater Treatment Plant (WWTP)
+6.3.3 Identification of Site for the Wastewater Treatment Plant (WWTP)

-The location of the proposed Wastewater Treatment Plant(s) has been identified after the selection of wastewater treatment technology and determination of the land required for the installation of the various units of the WWTP.
-Possibilities of future extension of the WWTP has also been considered.
+The location of the proposed Wastewater Treatment Plant(s) is identified after the selection of wastewater treatment technology and determination of the land required for the installation of the various units of the WWTP.
+Possibilities of future extension of the WWTP is also considered.